 How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

 In last week’s article, we provided some tips to ensure the short-term goals you share in your MBA career goals essay will resonate with the admissions committee.
 We shared that your post-MBA goals should be specific, realistic, and logical.
 This is all true, but it’s only one piece of the puzzle.
-While a strong short-term MBA career goal will demonstrate to the admissions committee that you understand the type of companies that hire out of their program, it won’t get them excited about having you as part of their incoming class.
+A strong short-term goal shows you understand who hires from the program.
+However, it rarely generates excitement on its own.
+The long-term component of your essay must provide that inspiration.
 This is where the long-term component of your MBA career goals essay comes in.
-By long-term MBA career goals, we mean your end game – where you see yourself at the pinnacle of your career.

 So that’s the big picture.
 Here are some guiding principles to use as you think about your long-term MBA career goals.
 At the end of this article, we’re also sharing a strong MBA career goals essay example from a past client that really puts our advice into practice.